Yan-Oliveira/doc-fao/content/advanced-escalations/agent/reports/statistics.rst

    .. note::

-      Please note that in the ``TicketListEscalation`` statistic this columns are not available on the Y-axis.
+      Please note that in the ``TicketListEscalation`` statistic these columns are not available on the Y-axis.

 Time columns (seconds)
    For this type of columns (e.g. ``RunningTotalTime``), a normal input field is shown.
-You can use this columns only as filter as *greater equal* and/or *smaller equal*.
+You can use these columns only as filter as *greater or equal* and/or *smaller or equal*.

    Entered values are treated as minutes.
-For example if you enter 30 it is converted to 30 * 60 = 1800 seconds automatically.
+For example if you enter 30 it is converted to 30 × 60 = 1800 seconds automatically.